Home » Diamonds » Colorless vs Near Colorless Diamonds: How are They Different?

 You’ll avoid that clash and ensure the colorless diamond’s quality is on full display.

-What are Near Colorless Diamonds?
+What is a Near Colorless Diamond?

 Near colorless diamonds are graded G, H, I or J on the color scale.